Hummingbird: Fast, Flexible, and Fair Inter-Domain Bandwidth Reservations: Security Analysis

 This ensures that the only possible attack vector is a brute-force attack on the authentication tag, the feasibility of which depends on their length $\ell_\mathrm{tag}$.
 To save space in the packet header, tags are ideally as short as possible, while providing sufficient security in practice.

-A brute-force attack in \name cannot be performed offline, as it is not possible to check the validity of a tag without knowledge of the key.
+A brute-force attack on \name cannot be performed offline, as it is not possible to check the validity of a tag without knowledge of the key.
 This means that for each candidate tag, a packet needs to be sent to the reservation AS, which forces the adversary to brute-force the tag in an online attack.
 Brute-forcing a valid tag only allows an adversary to use it for a short time, namely the validity period (e.g., 1 second) of a packet with the provided timestamp.
 Therefore, the tag length $\ell_\mathrm{tag}$ only needs to be chosen such that an online attack becomes infeasible (or prohibitively expensive) for an adversary.
 In our implementation, we use a tag length of 6 bytes, which would require the adversary to send (on average) more than 140 trillion packets to have one success, which is prohibitively expensive in practice.
 Note that brute-forcing the key used for the PRF---which would allow sending packets until the expiration time of the brute forced reservation---depends on the key length, not the tag length, and is therefore infeasible.

-\paragraph{Quality of Service (\labelcref{prop:qos})} In an honest AS, QoS is provided by prioritizing reservation traffic over best-effort traffic, ensuring that the source is able to use the full reservation bandwidth.
+\para{Quality of Service (\labelcref{prop:qos})} In an honest AS, QoS is provided by prioritizing the reservation over best-effort traffic, ensuring that the source can use the full reservation bandwidth.

-An adversary can try to cause delays or dropped packets for reservation traffic, e.g., by introducing congestion at the reserved hop.
-Due to the prioritization of reservation traffic, and since an honest AS does not hand out more reservations than it can handle, congestion caused by best-effort traffic does not impact reservations.
+An adversary can try to cause delayed or dropped packets, e.g., by introducing congestion at the reserved hop.
+Since an honest AS does not hand out more reservations than it can handle and prioritizes reservation traffic, congestion caused by best-effort traffic does not impact reservations.

 This does not exclude the threat of other DoS attacks, which we analyze separately for off-path and on-reservation-set adversaries.
 As discussed above, brute-force attacks on authentication tags are not feasible in practice.
 Therefore, off-path adversaries cannot forge authentication tags for an honest AS hop, which prevents them from disturbing reservation traffic, since they can only either send best-effort traffic, or traffic belonging to a valid reservation.